 28For this is my blood of the covenant, which is poured out for many for the forgiveness of sins.

-29And I say to you, I will absolutely not drink of this fruit of the vine from now on, until that day when I drink it new with you in my Father’s kingdom.”
+29And I say to you, I will absolutely not drink of this fruit of the vine again until that day when I drink new wine with you in my Father’s kingdom.”

-30And when they had sung a hymn, they went out to the Mount of Olives.
+30And after they had sung a hymn, they went out to the Mount of Olives.

-31Then Jesus said to them, “Tonight, all of you will be caused to fall away because of me, for it is written, I will strike down the shepherd, and the sheep of the flock will be scattered.c
+31Then Jesus said to them, “Tonight, all of you with me will desert me, for it is written, I will strike down the shepherd and the sheep of the flock will be scattered.c

 32But after I am raised, I will go ahead of you to Galilee.”

-33But Peter answered and said to him, “Even if everyone falls away because of you, I will never fall away.”
+33But Peter answered and said to him, “Even if everyone with you deserts you, I will never desert you.”

 34Jesus said to him, “Truly I say to you that this night, before a rooster crows, you will deny me three times.”

-35Peter said to him, “Even if it is necessary for me to die with you, I will never ever deny you.”
-Likewise also said all the disciples.
+35Peter said to him, “Even if I must die with you, I will never deny you.”
+All the disciples also said the same thing.

-36Then Jesus came with them to a place called Gethsemane, and said to his disciples, “Sit here while I go over there and pray.”
+36Then Jesus went with them to a place called Gethsemane, and said to his disciples, “Sit here while I go over there and pray.”

-37And having taken Peter and the two sons of Zebedee with him, he began to be grieved and distressed.
+37And having taken Peter and the two sons of Zebedee with him, he began to be grieved and troubled.

-38Then he said to them, “My soul is deeply grieved, to the point of death.
-Stay here, and watch with me.”
+38Then he said to them, “My soul is deeply grieved, almost to the point of death.
+Remain here and stay awake with me.”

-39And having gone forward a little, he fell on his face, praying and saying, “My Father, if it is possible, let this cup pass from me.
-Nevertheless, not as I will, but as you will.”
+39And he went a short distance away from them and fell on his face, praying and saying, “My Father, if it is possible, let this cup pass from me.
+Nevertheless, not as I want, but as you want.”

-40And he came to the disciples, and found them sleeping, and said to Peter, “What, were you not strong enough to stay awake with me one hour?
+40And he came to the disciples, and found them sleeping, and said to Peter, “So, were you not strong enough to stay awake with me for one hour?

-41Stay awake and pray, in order that you do not enter into temptation.
-Indeed, the spirit is willing, but the flesh is weak.”
+41Stay awake and pray so that you do not enter into temptation.
+The spirit is willing, but the flesh is weak.”

 42Again, a second time, having gone away, he prayed, saying, “My Father, if this is not able to pass away unless I drink it, your will be done.”